-If you want to peek into you womb to see the development of your unborn baby, check out these fetal development videos.
+If you want to peek into your womb to see the development of your unborn baby, check out these fetal development videos.

 Your belly is growing rapidly now, and you may feel ready to burst some days.

-21 weeks pregnant, even most 1st time pregnant women can feel the baby kick.
+The fetal age of your baby is now 19 weeks.
+Even most 1st-time pregnant women can feel the baby kick.
 If you can’t, don’t worry.
 Give it two more weeks, and you are most likely to have felt the very first kick.

-During an ultra scan, it is still possible to see all of the baby at the same time.
+During an ultra scan, it is still possible to see your baby’s whole body at the same time.
 As he or she grows older, you will only be able to see part of the baby.
 So enjoy these last weeks of being able to have a full view of your child.
 After that, it will take until after birth.

 Here is more on what is going on with your baby at 21 weeks pregnant:

-As your baby gains weight and fat, you will notice that you will also follow along suit.
-Your uterus should measure about 0.5 inch above your navel and your pregnancy should be quite apparent even to strangers.
+As your baby gains weight and fat, you will notice that you will also follow along.
+Your uterus should measure about 0.5 inch (1-1.5 cm) above your navel and your pregnancy should be quite apparent even to strangers.
 If you are curious on how the composition of your weight gain, read all about it here.